bsoelch/floorLang/ReadMe.md

 The basic building block for control flow this is that `floor x` evaluates to `0` if `x` is in `(0,1)` but to `-1` if x is in `(-1,0)`.

-This asymmetry can be used to construct indicator functions for different conditions for instance:
+This asymmetry can be used to construct indicator functions for different conditions, for instance:

 - being a positive/negative: `isPositive: x -> -floor(-x/(x^2+1))` `isNegative: x -> -floor(x/(x^2+1))`
 - being nonzero: `bool: x -> - floor( -x²/(x²+1))`